Sean Mannion, artistic consultant to DLA’s graphics team, was commissioned to create artistic responses to a range of projects from our portfolio.

 The Manchester panel refers to The Shot Tower project in Chester, the Beacon Centre in Blackburn and the Halo project in Manchester.

-Sean says “I have included many social references in the work; many are historic, some from maps or old sketches that wouldn’t normally be included within the glossy marketing literature associated with a new building project.
+Sean said “I have included many social references in the work; many are historic, some from maps or old sketches that wouldn’t normally be included within the glossy marketing literature associated with a new building project.
 The history of a place is so relevant to the introduction of a new building, they are part of each other.
 I like to portray these side by side; to me they have equal merit.

 Some of the imagery researched during the creation of the panels is deliberately hidden.
 I’ve read about local characters, drawn and painted them from written accounts and then placed them within the relevant section of the panel, within a building or an area, but hidden from view.
 Their story, although small, is a relevant contribution to the bigger picture.